Writing effective websites

 You must also understand your customers.
 What sort of language should you be using, what tone, what colours and images will appeal to them, what is informing their buying decision, etc. Are they buying on price or convenience?
 Are they after higher levels of service?

-Short online attention spans
+Short online attention span

-They also found that 30% of visitors formed a negative perception about organisations with poorly designed web sites.
+They also found that 30% of visitors formed a negative perception about organisations with poorly designed websites.
 Some of the major complaints were poor navigation or long checkout processes.